 In this section we want to describe a version of a model proposed by Caplin and Leahy (2001).
+The additional notation introduced to analyse the Caplin and Leahy model is in an alphabetical list of symbols, Table A2.2 of Appendix 2.
 Their approach is similar to that of SKAT, even if they apply axiomatized expected utility theory.
 They take the point of view that all satisfactions and dissatisfactions are emotional and that therefore the utility of a choice should only depend emotional states.
 The emotional state is assumed to depend on the current physical outcome segment and on anticipations of the future.
 Caplin and Leahy develop a two-period model based on these ideas.